713 The Quantified Learner: Using Wearables to Enhance Training

 Spire, Apple Watch, Fitbit, and Emotiv Insight.

-Mathias Vermeulen, the owner of Winston Wolfe—Innovative HR Solutions, has an eight-year track record in L&D and HR management.
-Mathias recently decided to start his own business.
+Mathias Vermeulen, the owner of Winston Wolfe Innovative HR Solutions, has an eight-year track record in L&D and HR management.
 He received Belgian Learning & Development Awards in 2010 & 2011 and a nomination for 2013.
-Topics for the 2011 & 2013 awards are in the game-based learning and gamification domain.
+Topics for the 2011 & 2013 awards were in the game-based learning and gamification domain.